jacktan1/Options-Project/README.md

 ## Folders
 - **data**:
+  - *EDA*: Data saved as intermediary steps between various data explorations to benefit from modularity.
+    - "ticker_(calls/puts)_EDA1.csv" tracks change in open interest of call/put options.
+Filters out newly created and expired options.

   - *adjusted_daily_closing*: Daily closing prices of various stock tickers obtained from Alpha Vantage adjusted for forward/reverse splits.
 To ensure training data remains constant, a local history is kept.

+  - *adjusted_options*: Adjusted historical option data obtained from Discount Option Data and used for training of model.
+Prices are end of day as indicated on their website.

   - *dividends*: For each ticker symbol in local history, two files can be created.
       - "ticker.csv" contains the start and end dates of each dividend period, as well as amount paid.
 Note that "div_start" is the ex-dividend date for the previous dividend.
       - "ticker_ts.csv" contains the contribution to total price due to dividends as a time series.
 For each day on record, a dividend contribution is calculated.

   - *questrade_data*: Unadjusted option data scraped from Questrade API.
 Recorded prices may not represent "end of day" prices as snapshots are taken upon execution of scraping script.

-  - *adjusted_options*: Adjusted historical option data obtained from Discount Option Data and used for training of model.
-Prices are end of day as indicated on their website.

 - **src**: